aziis98/kauffman-polynomial/README.md

 ### 1. Setup

-To get started, you'll need to install [uv](https://docs.astral.sh/uv/), this is a command line tool that simplifies running Python scripts and managing dependencies and virtual environments.
+To get started, you'll need to install [uv](https://docs.astral.sh/uv/), a tool that simplifies running Python scripts and managing dependencies and virtual environments.

 #### macOS / Linux